 The International Culinary Center

-Founded by the late Dorothy Cann Hamilton as The French Culinary Institute in 1984, the International Culinary Center® (ICC®) is a global expert in professional culinary, pastry and wine education, with programs in New York, California and Italy, and graduates from more than 85 countries.
+Founded by the late Dorothy Cann Hamilton as The French Culinary Institute in 1984, the International Culinary Center® (ICC®) is a global leader in professional culinary, pastry and wine education in New York City with graduates from more than 85 countries.
 The renowned six-month Total ImmersionSM program has produced such talents as Bobby Flay, David Chang, Dan Barber, Christina Tosi and 15,000 more under the guidance of deans including Jacques Pépin and Jacques Torres.
-ICC provides students with the credentials, confidence and connections to chart a successful career anywhere in the world.
+ICC’s mission is to train the next generation of culinary leaders and innovators, providing students with the credentials, confidence and connections to chart a successful career anywhere in the world.

 Chef-owner of one of the world’s finest couture cake studios, Ron and his accomplished team have made and hand-delivered specialty cakes to destinations throughout the continental U.S. and abroad.
 Ron started his confectionery adventures after a 15-year career as a professional modern dancer.
 His cakes were discovered by Martha Stewart while on display in the windows of Mikimoto on Fifth Avenue, propelling him to a prominent position in print media and TV.
 In 1999 he established his flagship design studio and bakery in Manhattan.
 Along the way he became the only guest master pastry chef-instructor at the International Culinary Center, has been awarded prestigious gold medals for his confectionery achievements, and influenced countless aspiring cake designers.
 He has been the sole host and judge of the three seasons of the hit Food Network show “Sweet Genius”, and continued with three seasons of the channel’s popular “Cake Wars”.